nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ### Toggle settings

-Studio add-on comes with some toggle settings that affect the operation of the app module.
+StationPlaylist add-on comes with some toggle settings that affect the operation of the app module.
 These include library scan announcement (Alt+NVDA+R) and braille timer (Control+Shift+X).
 For each setting script, NVDA will first check the current value, change the value and announce the new value.

 ## Event handling: announcing status changes, activating alarms and more